satra/NiPyPe-Paper/nipype_paper.rst

 The NiPyPe package provides a seamless and flexible environment for executing workflows in parallel on a variety of environments from local multi-core workstations to high-performance clusters.
-In the SPM workflow for single subject functional data analysis shown below, only a few components can be parallelized.
+In the SPM workflow for single subject functional data analysis shown below (where is this workflow), only a few components can be parallelized.
 However, running this workflow across several subjects provides room for embarrassingly parallel execution.
-Running this workflow for 69 subjects on a cluster with 40 cores takes 1 hour and 40 minutes relative to the 32 minutes for a single subject.
-The difference from the expected runtime of 32 minutes stems from disk i/o, network and processing resource bottlenecks.\ :sup:``[r] <#cmnt18>`_`\
+Running this workflow for 69 subjects on a compute cluster (40 cores distributed across 6 machines) took 1 hour and 40 minutes relative to 32 minutes for processing a single subject.
+The difference from the expected runtime of 64 minutes stems from disk i/o, network and processing resource bottlenecks.\ :sup:``[g] <#cmnt7>`_`\

 --------------